-In case that you would like a Taxi Trasnfer from Chania or Heralion Airport to Sfakia Village, you could book your taxi transfer online easily and safely from the airport or port to any location via our website.
+In case that you would like a Taxi Transfer from Chania or Heraklion Airport to Sfakia Village, you could book your taxi transfer online easily and safely from the airport or port to any location via our website.

 Where to stay